VertebrateResequencing/wr/.docs/nextflow/verify/test-3400-operators-forking.md

 ### Checklist

-1. Check applyChannelOperator switch for branch/multiMap
-2. Check resolveBranchChannelItems/resolveMultiMapChannelItems helpers
-3. Check set/tap handling (likely in workflow resolution, not operator switch)
+1. Read nf-3400-operators-forking.md to understand what Nextflow expects
+2. Read the impl files to find where to look in Go source
+3. Read the actual Go source code at the cited locations
-4. Classify per 00-instructions.md criteria
+4. Classify each feature per 00-instructions.md criteria

 ### Features to classify

-- CO-branch, CO-branch-criteria
-- CO-multiMap, CO-multiMap-criteria
-- CO-tap
+- CO-branch, CO-ifEmpty, CO-multiMap, CO-set, CO-tap
-- CO-set

 ### Output format